Understanding Your Credit Report and the FCRA

 The Fair Credit Reporting Act (FCRA) is a federal law that details how consumer credit information can be collected, given out, and used.
 Under the FCRA, consumers have a right to view the information in their credit file and to dispute inaccurate information.
-The Federal Trade Commission (FTC) publishes the full text of the FCRA.
 As a consumer, you should be aware of your rights.

 FCRA Rules for Consumer Reporting Agencies